Skip to main content

 ls -al {SSH key file}

-2. Change the permissions of the SSH key file to allow only the owner to read.
+2. Change the permissions of the SSH key file so that only the owner can read it.

 chmod 0400 {SSH key file}

-This error occurs when the SSH key file is not in the correct format or when the file is corrupted or improperly saved.
+This error occurs when the SSH key file is not in the correct format or if the file is corrupted or improperly saved.

 ssh -i {SSH key file} ubuntu@{HOST}